Saturday, 10 January 2026

 Both Red Alert and RA2 have the live-action cutscenes that are a C&C mainstay, though RA2's, being a few years later, are rather more polished.
 The characters are more often stereotypes than caricatures.
 Ray Wise as US President Dugan is in the lightly comic but not implausible role of portraying a personable politician clearly elected in peacetime trying to grapple with a Second Great War (perhaps I'm reading back from Twin Peaks, but is there an air of hidden desperation?).
 The assorted plot elements are somewhat wilder, though the destruction of Chicago by nuclear bomb is given a certain weight.

 More interesting is perhaps the influence of the gameplay on tone.
-There's a level of pixellated detail to the cities your troops move through that implies a sufficient urban density.
+There's a level of pixelated detail to the cities your troops move through that implies a sufficient urban density.
 Being able to garrison civilian structures helps - there's an echo of Stalingrad in it all.
 Units frequently have secondary abilities, can gain experience over time and benefit from close attention; especially so for the Allied faction, but not exclusively so.
 When coupled with a campaign that had a number of limited-unit missions, this gives more weight to the lives of your soldiers.
 Campaign missions would also end with a victory screen giving your par time - the text given if you are under is rather more positive than if you are over.
 Compare the two texts for one mission here, another here (comparing the actual screens is difficult; apparently people don't like to show the internet that they didn't make the top of the list).

 Is this all enough to make you take RA2 seriously?
 Probably not.
 Enough to invest you?
 I think so.